gnolang/blog/posts/2024-08-12_gc-us24/README.md

 ### Jae’s Talk

-Jae Kwon, the founder of gno.land, gave a talk on “Gno: Lessons in Building a Go Interpreter in Go.”
+Jae Kwon, the founder of gno.land, gave a talk on “**Gno: Lessons in Building a Go Interpreter in Go.**”

 Jae’s  talk provided an in-depth overview of why this technology is gaining traction in the development community.
 The discussion began with the key reasons